ClausKlein/ModernCmakeStarter/README.md

 ## Build everything at once

-**Note: This workflow is for Developers only and their targest must not installed!**
+**Note: This workflow is for developers only and their targets must not be installed!**

 The project also includes an `all` directory that allows building all **Debug** targets at the same time.
 This is useful during development, as it exposes all